 - Second-degree misdemeanor: Up to 90 days incarceration, a fine of up to $750, or both;

 - First-degree misdemeanor: Up to 180 days incarceration, a fine of up to $1,000, or both; or

 - Fifth-degree felony: A maximum of six to 12 months incarceration, a fine of up to $2,500, or both.

 It is important to note that each of these categories represents the maximum punishment.
 Someone convicted of voyeurism will not always face the maximum punishment.
 Judges consider numerous factors that can mitigate or aggravate the severity of any punishment they hand down.

 The best way for someone facing a voyeurism charge to avoid the maximum penalty is to hire an experienced sex crimes lawyer who will litigate aggressively on their behalf.

 Protect Your Freedom with Ohio’s Premier Sex Crime Lawyers

 If you are facing a voyeurism charge in Ohio, don’t wait for the legal process to unfold before hiring an attorney.
 Instead, from the moment you are aware that you are under investigation for a crime like voyeurism, retain the services of an experienced sex crime lawyer.

 An experienced sex crime attorney will help you preserve your freedom and constitutional rights from the moment you hire them.
 The attorneys at Gounaris Abboud, LPA know the ins and outs of voyeurism charges in Ohio.
 They can draw on their vast experience to help you achieve the best possible outcome in your case.

 Preserving our clients’ freedom is our top priority.
 Let us make your freedom our priority.
-Contact us today for your free consultation.
+Contact us online or call (937) 222-1515 today for your free consultation.